osioalberto/PowerEnJoy/ITPD/2 Strategy.md

 ### Software integration
 This section describes the order of integration of subsystem to build a highest-level component.
 Because of already explained reasons we focus on the _server_ component testing.

+Stilistic notes:

-Stilistic note: as we'll focus on one component at a time, that component will be highlighted in light grey.
+* As we'll focus on one component at a time, that component will be highlighted in light grey.
+* External systems will be highlighted in yellow

 #### End user subsystem
 According to the bottom-up integration approach, the first subsystem to be integrated is the _end user subsystem_.
 It only depends on the DBMS as an external component.